 - vitamin D

-If you have a more severe case of psoriasis, your doctor may prescribe phototherapy and more advanced systemic medications, taken orally or by injection.
+If you have a more severe case of psoriasis, your doctor may prescribe phototherapy and more advanced systemic or biologic medications, taken orally or by injection.

 Researchers have established a link between psoriasis and genetics.
 Having a family history of the condition also increases your risk.
 More research is needed to fully understand the inheritance of psoriasis.